-FUND INVESTMENTS

-INCOME ASSETS

-CASH
+Fund investments

-Cash investments include discount securities (eg bank bills), short-term deposits and money market funds which may invest in fixed income instruments and loans.
-Cash provides a relatively consistent rate of return in the form of regular interest payments, generally in line with short-term interest rates and is widely considered the lowest investment risk.
+The main types of assets in which the Fund may invest as at the issue date of this PDS are shown in the following table.
+The Fund may gain access to these underlying investments via underlying funds, including absolute return funds.
+Assets Description of investment Cash Cash investments include bank accounts, discount securities (eg bank bills), short-term deposits and money market funds which may invest in fixed income instruments and loans.
+Cash generally provides a rate of return in line with short-term interest rates.
+1 Australian and International fixed income Fixed income instruments are securities issued by an issuer for a pre-determined period.

-FIXED INCOME

-Fixed income instruments are securities issued by an issuer for a pre-determined period.
 The issuers may include governments, banks, corporations and asset backed trusts.
 The instruments when issued usually provide a return in the form of defined periodic income payments and the return of principal at maturity.
 These income payments are either fixed when issued or set periodically against a benchmark.

-DIVERSIFIED CREDIT

-Credit may involve investing in income generating securities such as corporate debt, mortgages, infrastructure debt, private debt, asset-backed and debt-like hybrid securities, discount securities and sub-investment grade securities that have higher credit risk and less liquidity than cash and fixed income investments.

-GROWTH ASSETS

-REAL ESTATE

-A real estate (property) investment involves buying shares that represent a portion of ownership in a property related company, buying units in an unlisted property trust or buying property directly.
+Real estate A real estate (property) investment involves buying shares that represent a portion of ownership in a property related company, buying units in an unlisted property trust or buying property directly.
 Property investments can be in a range of sectors including commercial, industrial, residential and retail.
 Returns are usually generated from rental income and changes in the value of the underlying properties.

-SHARES

-Shares represent a portion of ownership in a company.
+Shares Shares represent a portion of ownership in a company.
 Shareholders can benefit if a company passes on some of its profits to them through dividends and/or from capital growth if the share price rises.

-ALTERNATIVE ASSETS

-INCOME ALTERNATIVES
+Diversified alternatives Global listed infrastructure involves investing by purchasing listed or unlisted equity or debt securities in companies and/or large projects that provide facilities and services needed by the community (eg transport, power, roads, telecommunications or water supply), or in other capital intensive assets (eg timberland and regional infrastructure).
+The return on an infrastructure equity infrastructure).
+The return on an infrastructure equity investment generally includes capital growth (or loss) and income..

-Specialist credit is an alternative strategy that has similar characteristics to fixed income.
+$\textbf{Specialist credit} \ \text{is an alternative strategy that has similar}$ characteristics to fixed income.
 However, it may involve investing in sectors that have higher credit risk and forego some liquidity to target a higher return profile, such as high yield and convertible bonds.